Ng-Kai-Huat-Jason/FED_GenshinPromo_website/README.md

 ## Testing
-   WARNING PAGES NEED TIME TO LOAD OR COMPLETE THEIR FUNCTIONS TEST ACCOUNT email is test@gmail.com and password is 111.
+   WARNING PAGES NEED TIME TO LOAD OR COMPLETE THEIR FUNCTIONS<br/>
+   TEST ACCOUNT email is test@gmail.com and password is 111.

     Navigation Testing